 Kreg is the author and illustrator of numerous books which include Everything Could Be A Prayer: 100 Portraits of Saints and Mystics, The Psalms in 150 Block Prints, The Way of the Cross in Woodcuts, and Birthing the Holy (Christine Valters Paintner).Kreg lives with his wife Sherri in Pensacola, Florida.

-His new book will be available at the
+His new book will be available for purchase at the Gallery of Art 850 during the exhibition.Everything Could Be a Prayer:

 100 Portraits of Saints & Mystics